Tumph/reverseATS/README.md

 # WaterlooWorks TR Counter

-A Chrome extension that counts and displays the number of table rows (`<tr>` elements) on the WaterlooWorks job page.
+A Chrome extension that counts and displays the number of table rows (`<tr>` elements) on the WaterlooWorks job page and provides additional functionality for working with job listings.

 ## Features

-- Displays a counter in the top-right corner of the page showing the number of table rows
+- Counts and displays the number of table rows (jobs) on the page
+- Extracts and displays job IDs from the table
+- Scrapes detailed information about each job
+- Allows downloading job details as JSON or CSV
+- Includes an "About" button with information about the extension
 - Updates automatically when the page content changes
-- Works on all WaterlooWorks pages
+- Works with the latest WaterlooWorks UI

 ## Development